Hyperhook/katas/README.md

 # katas
-Collection of katas created by me :)
+Collection of katas created by me and others :)

 Accepting suggestions and ideas, if you like them, mention me ;)